element36-io/cash36-frontend/README.md

 # Configuration

 The local server starts using our infura account.
-Please configure your own in .env-cmdrc or connect to your local client.
+Please play fair, configure your own in .env-cmdrc or connect to your local client.

-# Running the frontend locally against cash36.io and the mainnet
+# Running the frontend localy against cash36.io and the mainnet

 - Run 'yarn install' or 'npm install'
 - Use the command 'yarn start' or 'npm start'